Tripartite (theology): Scriptural basis

 After salvation, the soul is trying to follow the spirit.
 The spirit is known to be the new man or new nature.
-At the same time, it is trying not to follow the old man or old nature (body).
-The soul can either follow the spirit and do what’s right or follow the body and do what’s wrong.
+At the same time, the soul is trying not to follow the old man or old nature (body).
+The soul can either follow the spirit and do what is right or follow the body and do what is wrong.

 Historical development

 Old Testament

 The Old Testament consistently uses three primary words to describe the parts of man: basar (flesh), which refers to the external, material aspect of man (mostly in emphasizing human frailty); nephesh, which refers to the soul as well as the whole person or life; and ruach which is used to refer to the human spirit (ruach can mean "wind", "breath", or "spirit" depending on the context; cf. Ezek.
 37:1–14 where ruach is translated as all three).
 In the Old Testament basar occurs 266 times, nephesh occurs 754 times, and ruach occurs 378 times with at least 100 times referring to the human spirit.

-According to trichotomists, the full anthropology of man and the proper distinction between his inward parts (Psa.
-51:6) while latent in the Old Testament, do not receive a clear treatment until the New Testament.
+According to trichotomists, the full anthropology of man and the proper distinction between his inward parts (Psalm 51:6) while latent in the Old Testament, does not receive a clear treatment until the New Testament.
 Genesis 2:7 "rather implies than asserts the trichotomy of spirit, soul, and body" and must be "illuminated by the light of subsequent Scriptures" to reveal its full import.
 This corresponds with what many theologians call progressive revelation.
 As with Genesis 2:7, other verses in the Old Testament directly correlate man's spirit (ruach) with God's breath (neshamah) (Job 27:3; 32:8; 33:4; 34:14).
 However, the revelation of the human spirit is obscure in the Old Testament, as is the revelation of the Holy Spirit or the Trinity.
 Not until the New Testament is the nature of God fully and explicitly revealed and likewise not until the New Testament (especially the Epistles) is the nature of man fully and explicitly revealed.